Grand Lodge of India

 The Grand Lodge of India (GLI) is the main governing body of Freemasonry within India, it was officially constituted on Friday 24 November 1961.

 There were three delegations from the Grand Lodge of Scotland, Grand Lodge of Ireland and Grand Lodge of England in that order.

 Out of a total of 277 individual Lodges in India already existing at the time, 145 opted for the new Grand Lodge of India.
 This represented a little over 52 per cent of the Warranted Lodges in India.

 Advent of Freemasonry in India

 Freemasonry traces its roots in India in the early years of the 18th century.
-In 1730 officers of the East India Company held their meetings in Fort William in Calcutta.
-The number given to the Lodge was 72.